The Palo Alto Safe Routes to School Program coordinates bicycle and pedestrian safety education for Palo Alto Unified School District families.

 - Reference Table of Available Carpooling Apps and Resources

 Construction Updates: Heads Up!

 The next time you see a construction project on a Palo Alto street and wonder what’s happening, you have a new online tool to turn to called Heads Up!
 Heads Up! gives you real-time information on street closures impacting our City’s roadways for four hours or more.
-It’s still in beta launch mode but you can get the information at your fingertips by registering to receive Heads Up! alerts, then by clicking on the a project located on the map, then clicking on "receive alerts".
+It’s still in beta launch mode but you can get the information at your fingertips by registering to receive Heads Up! alerts, then by clicking on

 For more information, please contact our Safe Routes team at SafeRoutes@CityofPaloAlto.org.